 • Specific supportive and social housing.

-What is great about the new lease format is that it is written in an easily understandable, conversational language with minimal legal jargon.
-Some information that is highlighted in the agreement includes:
+What is great about the new format is that it is written in an easily understandable, conversational language with minimal legal jargon.
+Some information that is highlighted in the residential tenancy agreement includes:

 • The monthly rent to be paid.